-- ocbc.bc.configEnv.isSSOEnabled: Set this to true. - ocbc.bc.configEnv.keystoreAlias: Set this to the private key alias of the KeyStore. - ocbc.bc.configEnv.keystoreType: Set this to the file type of the SSL Identity and Trust store, which is either PKCS12 or JKS.
-The default is PKCS12. - ocbc.bc.configEnv.keystoreIdentityFileName: Set this to the name of the Identity KeyStore file. - ocbc.bc.configEnv.keystoreTrustFileName: Set this to the name of the Trust KeyStore file. - ocbc.bc.configEnv.samlAsserterName: Set this to the name of the SAML Asserter.
+- 4. In your override-values.yaml file for oc-cn-op-job-helm-chart, set the following keys: - ocbc.bc.configEnv.isSSOEnabled: Set this to true. - ocbc.bc.configEnv.keystoreAlias: Set this to the private key alias of the KeyStore. - ocbc.bc.configEnv.keystoreType: Set this to the file type of the SSL Identity and Trust store, which is either PKCS12 or JKS.
+The default is PKCS12.

+- ocbc.bc.configEnv.keystoreIdentityFileName: Set this to the name of the Identity KeyStore file. - ocbc.bc.configEnv.keystoreTrustFileName: Set this to the name of the Trust KeyStore file. - ocbc.bc.configEnv.samlAsserterName: Set this to the name of the SAML Asserter.
 The default is samlBCAsserter. - ocbc.bc.configEnv.ssoPublishedSiteURL: Set this to the base URL that is used to construct endpoint URLs.
 This is typically the load balancer host and port at which the server is visible externally.
 It must be appended with Isaml2.
-For example: https:// LoadBalancerHost:LoadBalancerPortIsaml2. - ocbc.bc.configEnv.ssoDefaultURL: Set this to the URL where unsolicited authentication responses are sent if they do not contain an accompanying target URL. - ocbc.bc.secretVal.keystoreIdentityPassword: Set this to the StorePass for the Identity KeyStore. - ocbc.bc.secretVal.keystoreKeyPassword: Set this to the KeyPass for the Identity KeyStore. - ocbc.bc.secretVal.keystoreTrustPassword: Set this to the StorePass for the Trust KeyStore. - Configure your load balancer's rules to send responses to the Billing Care WebLogic domain with IsamI2 appended to the URL path.
+For example: https:// LoadBalancerHost:LoadBalancerPortIsaml2. - ocbc.bc.configEnv.ssoDefaultURL: Set this to the URL where unsolicited authentication responses are sent if they do not contain an accompanying target URL. - ocbc.bc.secretVal.keystoreldentityPassword: Set this to the StorePass for the Identity KeyStore. - ocbc.bc.secretVal.keystoreKeyPassword: Set this to the KeyPass for the Identity KeyStore. - ocbc.bc.secretVal.keystoreTrustPassword: Set this to the StorePass for the Trust KeyStore. - 5.
+Configure your load balancer's rules to send responses to the Billing Care WebLogic domain with IsamI2 appended to the URL path.